smartyfh/WISH/README.md

 # WISH

+Few-Bits Semantic Hashing

-Code in Python for the paper "Unsupervised Few-Bits Semantic Hashing with Implicit Topics Modeling".
+Code in Python for the paper "Unsupervised Few-Bits Semantic Hashing with Implicit Topics Modeling" [Findings of EMNLP 2020].

 ### Train
 1. Data Preprocessing